 I used to think I had a pretty good mindset until I really explored it and dived into personal development.
-And it’s amazing how my underlying thoughts in fact sabotaged me more than anything and that my behavior kept in in that negative state of mind.
+And it’s amazing how my underlying thoughts, in fact, sabotaged me more than anything and that my behavior kept in that negative state of mind.

 You Constantly Focus on Everything That’s Wrong

 If you are always fixating your attention on the disappointments and worries in your life, this is a sure indication that your mindset is tainted with negativity.
 To begin to change this mindset, take some time to think about those things in your life that you are thankful for because it will help keep the negative thoughts from completely overwhelming your perspective.
 It’s a bit more than this though.
 It’s about forgiving yourself and then give compassion to the situations.
 You can’t ever do more than your best and if you know that you’ve always done your best, then it’s time to let go of those moments.